 Live collaborative editing lets multiple participants work on the same remote interview session using CodeSignal’s shared IDE in the browser.
 Each interview participant can see the same source code as everyone else and make changes to it—while also being able to see each others’ cursors and the updates other participants make.
 If we didn’t have live collaborative editing, only one participant would be able to make changes in the IDE at a time, which would create an awkward interview experience.

 To implement live collaborative editing, you need a way of handling conflicts.
 For instance, one person might be typing in the middle of a line while another person is typing at the beginning of the same line, resulting in the whole line shifting over and creating position issues for the person typing in the middle.
-CodeSignal’s infrastructure has to resolve conflicts like these and guarantee that every participant ends up with the same state.
+CodeSignal’s infrastructure has to resolve conflicts like these and guarantee that every participant ends up in the same state.
 In this article, we’ll explain how we achieve this using a concept called operational transformation (OT).

 There are two types of collaborative editing: live collaborative editing and asynchronous collaborative editing.
 Asynchronous collaborative editing is what happens in a version control system like Git.
 One person makes a change, and then a while later, someone else does.
 With live collaboration, multiple people are making edits at the same time—assuming some connection latency of milliseconds or seconds.